Our Services

 Published on: 2/24/2026

-An ultrasound is often the safest, fastest first step for unexplained pain, offering real-time views without radiation to detect common and urgent causes such as gallstones, kidney stones, ovarian or testicular torsion, abscesses, hernias, and blood clots.
+Ultrasound is often the safest, fastest first step for evaluating unexplained abdominal pain.
+It provides real-time imaging without radiation and can detect both common and urgent causes, including gallstones, kidney stones, ovarian or testicular torsion, abscesses, hernias, and blood clots.

 An ultrasound is often the first imaging test ordered when pain doesn't have an obvious cause.
 It's fast, non-invasive, and does not use radiation.
 Most importantly, it can reveal what's happening beneath the surface — helping guide the right treatment quickly.